nateinaction/segment-cache-for-wp-engine/README.md

 # Segment Cache for WP Engine
-## A WordPress plugin to enable segmented content caching via a shortcode
+## A WordPress plugin to enable segmented content caching via shortcode

 ### About
 Help your site convert visitors into subscribers by serving content specific to their needs.
 And do it quickly by using WP Engine's built-in caching system.